iadnah/bashrc/contrib/README.md

 ## bashrc contributions
-This folder is for odds and end's third part contributions
+This folder is for odds and ends third party contributions